Riceman2000/rust-embedded-course/course/src/01-environment-setup.md

 - Install probe-rs following the websites directions:
   - [Main site](https://probe.rs/)
   - [Installation page](https://probe.rs/docs/getting-started/installation/)
-  - :warning: If you are on Linux ensure you add a udev rule to allow non-root users to access debug probes, directions [here](https://probe.rs/docs/getting-started/probe-setup/#linux%3A-udev-rules)
+  - 🚨 If you are on Linux ensure you add a udev rule to allow non-root users to access debug probes, directions [here](https://probe.rs/docs/getting-started/probe-setup/#linux%3A-udev-rules)
 ### IDE
 - See the official [Rust tooling](https://www.rust-lang.org/tools) page
 - For people new to Rust or if you have no real preference, I would recommend VSCode or Neovim with the rust-analyzer LSP.